HTTP Trigger

 Subscription Trigger

-- If the subscription trigger is configured, the band will not display any configuration settings as shown for Timer, HTTP, and Queue.
+- If the subscription trigger is configured, the band will not display any configuration settings, as shown for Timer, HTTP, and Queue.

 - Click on the Trigger band.
 The screen will display the processing queue details.